lucaslucenak/divina-sopa-noxus/README.md

 5. Run `docker build -t noxus-docker.jar .` to create the application image.

 6. Run `docker-compose up` to up the container.

+7. Take a look at wiki for Postman Collection.

 We hope you have a delightful experience exploring and using our Divina Sopa project.
 If you have any questions or need assistance, please don't hesitate to reach out.